muluwork-shegaw/ZIMNAT-Insurance-Recommendation/README.md

 Test.csv - this is the file you will use to test your model.
 VariableDefintions.txt - descriptions of the variables

+## Baselines
+- baseline-1 with xgbosst loss - 1.41
+- baseline 2 xgboost + considering the correlation between the products by summing up the the product values loss -1.33
+- baseline-3 xgboost + considering the correlation between the products by taking the index of the product that they actually subscribe to the products as integer loss 1.58
+-baseline-4 xgboost + train the model by all train data without splitting loss -1.47

 ## Reference
 - Catboost